peraltajuan/ESW25tutorial/fodMC.md

 ***

 # Example 01

+Generate FODs from an xyz file and connectivity (bonding) information

 Download the file [01test.py](/01test.py)

 + Use an xyz file and add the “connectivity” by hand.
 In this case it is already in the python script.